mkiol/Snipek/README.md

 When Snipek is used only as remote mic/speaker, it's language-agnostic.
 It just forwards and receives audio samples to/from Snips server.

-When Snipek is used for [voice commands](#snipek-built-in-skills) that let you control your phone, language matters.
+When Snipek is used for [voice commands that let you control your phone](#snipek-built-in-skills), language matters.
 Currently built-in skills and Snipek assistant support only English language.

 ## Downloads

-Binary packages for Sailfish OS can be downloaded from [OpenRepos](https://openrepos.net/content/mkiol/snipek) and from official Jolla Store app.
+Binary packages for Sailfish OS can be downloaded from [OpenRepos](https://openrepos.net/content/mkiol/snipek) and from the official Jolla Store app.

 ## License